ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 6.3 BPI Workgroup

-We are now discussing the requirements for a BPI workgroup.
+In this section, the document will discuss the requirements for a BPI workgroup.
 Note that which BPI users may or may not be able to create a workgroup is up to the individual implementations.
 However,

 **[RXX]** There MUST be at least one BPI user role that has the authorization to create a workgroup.